Departments and Offices

 Student Health Portal

-We are excited to be introducing a new STUDENT HEALTH PORTAL that will give you access to submit all required health forms, emergency contact information, immunizations and copies of your completed physical exam, consent forms and copies of health insurance cards.
-Deadline to submit your information on our Student Health Portal is August 21, 2015.
+We are excited to be using the STUDENT HEALTH PORTAL that will give you access to submit all required health forms, emergency contact information, immunizations and copies of your completed physical exam, consent forms and copies of health insurance cards.
+Deadline to submit your information on our Student Health Portal is January 15, 2016.
 Use you Keystone College username and password to log in.

 Health History and Physical